seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 1. Search `states.txt` and `canada.txt` for lines that contain the word "New".
 2. Make five text files containing the names of states that don't contain one of each of the five vowels.
-3. Download GitHub repository for this book and find out how many `.html` files it contains.
+3. Download the GitHub repository for this book and find out how many `.html` files it contains.

 ## Make